 At issue in the matter was whether claims that recite a method of treating metabolic diseases by administering DPP-IV inhibitors to certain patients are patent eligible under 35 U.S.C. § 101.
 The Defendants challenged the asserted certain of the ‘156 patent on grounds that they recite a natural law and are therefore patent ineligible.
 The plaintiffs argued that the claims were patent eligible because they recite treating specific populations using non-natural compounds and alter the state of the body in a new and useful way.

-The Axinn team representing Zydus consisted of Chad Landmon and Ryan Cook.
+The Axinn team representing Zydus included Chad Landmon.